suhasHere/moq-secure-objects/draft-ietf-moq-secure-objects.md

 5. Apply the AEAD decryption function with moq_key, nonce, aad and ciphertext as inputs.

-6. Decode the private extension headers, returning both the headers and the object payload.
+6. Decode the Encrypted Properties List, returning both the properties and the object payload.

-If extracting Key ID fails either due to missing `Secure Object KID` extension within immutable haeader extension or error from parsing, the client MUST discard the received MoQT Object.
+If extracting Key ID fails either due to missing `Secure Object KID` property within immutable properties or error from parsing, the client MUST discard the received MoQT Object.

 If a ciphertext fails to decrypt because there is no key available for the Key ID